craine-io/safetypin-cloud/README.md

 ### Current Development Priorities

-Current development priorities (as of March 2025) are:
+Current development priorities (as of March 2025) are focused on completing the v0.1.0-alpha.1 release:

-1. Implementing the service layer for authentication (User, Auth, SSO, MFA services)
+1. Fixing TypeScript typing issues in repositories and completing test coverage
-2. Defining and implementing API endpoints for core functionality
+2. Implementing the service layer for authentication (User, Auth, SSO, MFA services)
-3. Implementing cloud integration services (AWS/Azure/GCP)
+3. Defining and implementing API endpoints for core functionality
-4. Developing frontend authentication components
+4. Implementing initial AWS cloud integration service

 If you'd like to contribute, please focus on these areas.
-See the [Project Todos](./docs/project-todos.md) file for the most up-to-date list of tasks.
+See the [Project Todos](./docs/project-todos.md) file for the most up-to-date list of tasks and the [Release Roadmap](./docs/release-roadmap.md) for longer-term planning.

 ## Core Features